hrecht/cherry-blossoms-analysis/README.md

 -   [Metro lines](https://opendata.dc.gov/maps/DCGIS::metro-lines-regional/about) and [Metro stations](https://opendata.dc.gov/datasets/DCGIS::metro-stations-regional/about) from Open Data DC.
 I made updates based on the latest [rail map](https://www.wmata.com/schedules/maps/) from WMATA.

     -   Note: These files had some incorrect and outdated information as of analysis time, mostly related to the Yellow Line changes in 2023.
-I emailed the Open Data DC to flag this information and they were actively working on updating the files as of mid-March 2024.
+I emailed the Open Data DC team to flag this information and they were actively working on updating the files as of mid-March 2024.

     -   I manually edited the yellow line route in QGIS to end at Mt Vernon Square (since updated in the Open Data DC file.)